Step trench A

 A long sequence from the Early Bronze Age to the Hellenistic period

-The excavation of a stratigraphic trench on the southern slope of the mound uncovered a sequence of buildings and installations dating to the final phase of the Early Bronze Age (c.
-2300-2000 BC), a series of structures from the Middle and Late Bronze Age (c.
-1800-1300 BC), and an occupation from the Seleucid/Hellenistic period (IV-III century BC).
-The Early Bronze Age settlement is located on the slopes of the main hill, where the remains of a building and a large industrial area have been uncovered.
-This is a ceramic production complex, structured on multiple terraces and characterized by the presence of various types of circular furnaces alternating with mudbrick platforms leaning against containment walls.
-This occupation is built upon an earlier phase of which a room with a beaten earth floor, delimited by walls made of 1.20 m thick mudbricks.
+The excavation of a stratigraphic trench on the southern slope of the mound uncovered a sequence of buildings and installations dating to the final phase of the Early Bronze Age (3rd millennium BCE), a series of structures from the Middle and Late Bronze Age (c.
+1800-1300 BC), and an occupation from the Late Achaemenid/Early Hellenistic period (4th – 3rd century BCE) to the Seleucid period (end of 4th – mid 2nd century BCE) and Parthian (mid 2nd century BCE – mid 3rd century CE) on the top of the site.
+The Early Bronze Age settlement is located at the foot of the main hill, where remains of a building and a large industrial area characterized by ceramic production kilns have been uncovered.
+The industrial area was later reoccupied with the construction of a building, of which a room has been brought to light.
+This room features an earthen floor and is enclosed by mudbrick walls measuring 1.20 m in thickness.
 The Early Bronze Age occupation is covered by a terracing operation, on which beaten earth floors are directly superimposed.
-Due to the presence of hearths, this is interpreted as part of an open-air working area dated to the second half of the 2nd millennium BC (Late Bronze).
+Due to the presence of hearths, this is interpreted as part of an open-air working area dated to the second half of the 2nd millennium BCE (Late Bronze).

-An additional terracing is imposed on this phase and used as a foundation for the construction of a domestic building dated to the end of the 1st millennium BC (Seleucid period).
-Excavations have exposed the remains of an environment delimited to the east by a mudbrick wall which was used for several phases, as indicated r by the overlapping of three floor plans.
-The oldest is made of beaten earth; the second renovation is marked by a fire that sealed the materials in situ.
+Subsequently, this slope of the hill was abandoned until the end of the 1st millennium BCE (Late Achaemenid/Early Hellenistic period), when an additional terrace was constructed, serving as the foundation for a domestic building.
+Excavations have revealed the remains of two adjacent rooms, which were used during multiple phases, as evidenced by the superposition of three successive floor levels.
 Under the latest floor plan, a rectangular trench burial was found, covered and lined with mudbricks, with an adult male individual lying curled up on his right side, accompanied by a single cornelian pearl.